SubhradeepNathGit/JS-Problems-solved/README.md

-# JavaScript Programming Test Questions
+# JavaScript Programming Practice Test Questions

 ## 1. String Reversal
 Write a function that takes a string as input and returns the reverse of the string.